marczuo/disputationes/posts/2015-12-11-farewell-to-the-city-of-lyon.markdown

 ---
-title: Carmen Cotidianum: Farewell to the City of Lyon
+title: "Carmen Cotidianum: Farewell to the City of Lyon"
 author: Marc Zuo
 headimage: ../images/2015-12-11-farewell-to-the-city-of-lyon.jpg
 headimagetitle: View of Lyon from Fourvière